engWafula/carpooling/README.md

-# Car Rental Project
+# Car Pooling Project

-The Car Rental project is a comprehensive MERN stack web application tailored for small rental companies.
+The Car Pooling project is a comprehensive MERN stack web application tailored for small rental companies.
 It encompasses end-to-end functionality, including user authentication, booking management, and admin features.
 This application is built using Node.js, Express.js, React.js, Redux, MongoDB, and Mongoose.

 ## Project Features